scipion-em/docs/_sources/docs/developer/architecture.rst.txt

   are intuitively represented.
 * **Form window**: This is the second-most important window type.
-It is dynamically generated for each protocol and contains fields for each protocol's paramaters.
+It is dynamically generated for each protocol and contains fields for each protocol's parameters.
 This is convenient for developers when creating new protocols, because they only need to think about defining the input parameters and not about GUI programming.
 * **Wizards**: Wizards are simple and specific GUIs that assist